ManarCSAlharbi/cinamaDatabase/README.md

 To run this project, ensure you have

-&#x20;MySQL / PostgreSQL / SQLite (or your preferred database system)
+- MySQL / PostgreSQL / SQLite (or your preferred database system)

 - A SQL-compatible client like DBeaver, pgAdmin, MySQL Workbench, or CLI tools.